dnsimple/dnsimple-developer/content/v2/secondary-dns.markdown

 ### Response

-Responds with HTTP 200 on success, renders the primary server.
+Responds with HTTP 200 on success.

 ~~~json
 <%= pretty_print_fixture("/api/unlinkPrimaryServer/success.http") %>
 ~~~

-Responds with HTTP 400 if bad request.
+### Errors

-Responds with HTTP 400 if the validation fails.
+Responds with [HTTP 400](/v2#bad-request) if the primary server cannot be unlinked from the secondary zone.

-Responds with HTTP 404 if the zone or the primary server is not found.
+Responds with [HTTP 401](/v2#unauthorized) in case of case of authentication issues.

 ## Create a secondary zone {#createSecondaryZone}